-Dr. Vicki Seldon, Associate Professor of Music, Dr. A. Jan Taylor, Assistant Professor and Director of PV Concert Chorale and several music majors will perform in the chorus for Houston Symphony’s production of Gustav Mahler’s Eigth Symphony for two spectacular evenings on May 9 and 10 at Jones Hall in Houston.
-Mahler’s Eigth Symphony is nicknamed the “Symphony of 1,000” because it calls for such large forces: more than 400 musicians, chorus members and vocal soloists.
+Dr. Vicki Seldon, Associate Professor of Music, Dr. A. Jan Taylor, Assistant Professor and Director of PV Concert Chorale and several music majors will perform in the chorus for Houston Symphony’s production of Gustav Mahler’s Eighth Symphony for two spectacular evenings on May 9 and 10 at Jones Hall in Houston.
+Mahler’s Eighth Symphony is nicknamed the “Symphony of 1,000” because it calls for such large forces: more than 400 musicians, chorus members and vocal soloists.

 Dr. Taylor explains, “It’s also significant because it is one of the first large symphonic works to include chorus throughout.
 Because it requires such large performing forces, it is rarely performed.
 I’ve never performed it, nor seen a live performance.
 So, this opportunity for Prairie View students is a ‘big deal.'”